Best image size for websites in 2025

 Mobile image size recommendations

 Most responsive websites will automatically resize all images to display on mobile devices.
 The image sizes have to be designed to fit mobile versions of websites like desktop websites.
-If the desktop images are too big, the display on mobile devices will be distorted.
+If desktop images are too big, the display on mobile devices will be distorted.
 Therefore, correct dimensions need to be set for images for automatic scaling on mobile.

 Images with an aspect ratio of 1:1 will have no problem displaying on mobile devices.
 However, depending on the automatic resize setting, some cropping may occur on mobile devices for images with aspect ratios of 16:9 or 3:2.
 For this reason, the safest approach with responsive images is to keep the focus area of the subject in the middle.